SolidDigital/solid-dynamics/readme.txt

 - `List Pluck`: Pluck `field` off each item in `list` (`src` meta or option), and join with `sep`.
 - `Post Field`: Retrieves custom post field by name.

-This plugin also provides several general use and Elementor specific settings at Settings > Solid Dynamics.
+This plugin also provides several general use and Elementor specific settings under the menu Solid Dynamics.
 All settings have to be opted in to.
 Activating the plugin does not activate any of the settings.
 Activating the plugin does automatically make the dynamic tags listed above available.

 General: